kishanJCygnet/AutomationWhiz/wp-content/plugins/wp-fastest-cache/readme.txt

 = Is this plugin compatible with WP-PostViews? =
 Yes, it is compatible with WP-PostViews.
 The current post views appear on the admin panel.
 The visitors cannot see the current post views.
 The developer of WP-PostViews needs to fix this issue.

-= Is this plugin compatible with MobilePress? =
-No, it is NOT compatible with MobilePress.
-We advise WPtouch Mobile.

 = Is this plugin compatible with WooCommerce Themes? = Yes, it is compatible with WooCommerce Themes 100%.

 == Upgrade notice ==
 ....